 Knowledge is protection

 We’ve all heard the saying “knowledge is power,” but in the case of threat detection, knowledge is both power and protection.
-The more you know about what’s going on––with your network, your third-party vendors’, and other factors––the better the chances you’ll be able to protect yourself from threats.
+The more you know about what’s going on––with your network, your third-party vendors’, and other factors––the better the chances you’ll be able to protect yourself from cybersecurity threats and vulnerabilities.